Research Southwestern FAQ

 How do I sign up?

 To register for Research Southwestern, please click here to register online.
-If you have any difficulty registering online, please call one of our Admissions Ambassadors at 1.800.SWBTS.01.
+If you have any difficulty registering online, please call one of our Enrollment Specialists at 1.800.SWBTS.01.

 Is there a deadline for signing up?

-The deadline to register for the conference is two days before the event, but free guest housing is limited to the first 20 who request it with the Riley Center.
+The deadline to register for the conference is two days before the event, but guest housing is limited.

 Can I stay on campus for more than the two nights offered?